briatte/elus/HOWTO.md

 save(my_oauth, file = "credentials/oauth_youraccount.rda")
 ```

-# 2. Getting seed politicians
+This step has to be completed manually.
+We strongly recommend using multiple Twitter credentials to speed up the data collection procedure.

-The `data/politicians.csv` file contains an edited version of the results produced by the scripts `code/01_politicians.r` and `code/A0_additions.r` as of May 2015, with additional accounts retrieved either by parsing their "4+" followers (produced by `code/
+# 2. Getting politician accounts

-03_users.r`) and appending all verified accounts that corresponded to individual politicians, or by adding them manually after checking the friends of selected Twitter accounts.
+The `data/politicians.csv` file contains an edited version of the results produced by the scripts `code/01_politicians.r` and `code/A0_additions.r` as of May 2015, with additional accounts retrieved either by parsing the followers produced by `code/03_users.r` and appending all verified accounts that corresponded to individual politicians, or by adding accounts manually after checking the friends of official party accounts.

 The code to find politicians in the verified accounts was: